VMironiuk/volodymyroniuk.github.io/_posts/2022-04-10-memory-management-in-swift-with-arc.markdown

 #=> prints 'deinit: R2022'
 {% endhighlight %}

-### Redesigning a system to resolve retain cycles
+### Redesigning a system to resolve the retain cycle
-Also we can resolve retain cycles by redesigning relationships between objects by adding new types which helps to avoid usage of `weak` or `unowned` specifiers in main types of a system.
+Also, we can resolve the retain cycle by redesigning relationships between objects by adding new types which help to avoid the usage of `weak` or `unowned` specifiers in the main types of a system.
 It gives us more flexibility but also we need to write more code.
 Let's see a few examples.

-#### Resolve the retain cycle with redesigning the system by adding an additional type to avoid using of `weak` or `unowned`
+#### Resolve the retain cycle by redesigning the system by adding a new type to avoid using `weak` or `unowned`
-First way to break the retain cycle is redesigning the system by adding an additional type and avoiding usage of `weak` or `unowned` specifiers completely.
+The first way to break the retain cycle is by redesigning the system by adding a new type and avoiding the usage of `weak` or `unowned` specifiers completely.
 Let’s see an example:
 {% highlight swift %}
 class Pilot {
     let name: String